Lennard-Jones fluid

 The last line, boundary p p p, indicates that the periodic boundary conditions will be used along all three directions of space (the 3 p stand for x, y, and z, respectively).

 At this point, the input.lammps is a LAMMPS input script that does nothing.
-You can run it using LAMMPS to verify that the input contains no mistake by running the following command in the terminal from the my-first-input/ folder:
+You can run it using LAMMPS to verify that the input contains no mistake by typing the following command in the terminal from the my-first-input/ folder:

 lmp -in input.lammps